Scott Wituk, PhD

 Financial Operations Specialist

-Amy is a proud "Tiger" graduate of Fort Hays State University who has successfully transplanted herself into "Shocker" Country.
-She thinks that WSU is a great University and has a lot to offer!
-Helping out in the financial department at the Center for Community Support and Research has been a wonderful experience.
-In her spare time, she does art and enjoys the company of her large family and her "furry boys", Dudleigh and Oscar.
+Amy is a proud “Grizzly” and “Tiger” who has successfully transplanted herself into “Shocker” Country.
+She thinks that WSU is a great University!
+Being the financial operations specialist at the Center for Community Support and Research is wonderful.
+Each day brings new experiences.
+In her spare time she enjoys working on the house, and enjoying the company of her large family, including her husband Brad, a “Hornet”, and her “furry boy” Oscar.

 Director of Community and Organizational Development